 There is evidence of a ‘spedale’ on the site as early as the 12th century.
 It was dedicated to welcoming and assisting pilgrims and merchants travelling along the pilgrims path, the via Francigena, which passed through the nearby Arbia.
 A document by Pope Eugene III indicates that the building was owned by the Abbey of Torri.
 The whole area came under Sienese rule in the 13th century except for the “small estates at Cuna and Castelluccio” which were donated to the Hospital of Santa Maria della Scala, one of the most powerful institutions of the time.
 The rector of the spedale Ristoro Menghi di Giusto immediately decided to expand the existing building.
 From then, Grancia developed into a small, independent walled hamlet, with gates and towers, houses and a farm-fortress in the centre.

 The rector’s successor was probably Giovanni de' Tolomei.
 He began the construction of the new barn and the renovation of the church dedicated to Saint Giacomo and Saint Cristoforo in 1314.
 In the 14th century, deep seated political and military instability necessitated the need to safeguard the grain reserves and so the barn was fortified.
 These fortified country barns were called 'Grancia'.

-Cuna Grange consists of one square walled building and two corner towers which were built to defend the grange to the south.
+Cuna Grange consists of one large square building with scarp walls and two corner towers which were built to defend the grange to the south.
 The main entrance opens into an ‘L’ shaped courtyard from which it’s possible to reach the interior rooms and storerooms via a ramp that makes it easy to bring cattle in.
 It is a fortified farm surrounded by fourteenth century walls.
 A second defensive wall encircles the first and encompasses the farm and village houses.
 The main entrance of this second wall is still intact.